 Conda treats Python the same as any other package, so it is easy to manage and update multiple installations.

-To list the versions of Python that are available to install, in your terminal window or an Anaconda Prompt, run:
+To list the versions of Python that are available to install, in your terminal window, run:

 conda search python